aidanok/promises-tho/README.md

 Uses https://www.npmjs.com/package/debug for logging, using the `promises-tho` namespace. enable `promises-tho:*` in your environment to see retries, timings, delays etc.

 See [src/](src/) for JsDoc full options & defaults.

+Very important note about error handling and the examples: Error handling is very dependent on what api you are working with, and what your goals are.
+This library does *not* give you any tools to do 'conditional' retries, etc. You should handle that in the function you wrap.
+The examples below use `fetch` directly, which doesn't throw on *any* HTTP errors.
+Other HTTP libraries throw on some errors but not on others, etc, so *they are not real examples of a function you would wrap*

+You should instead be using a function which verifies the data response from the server does something along the lines of any of these:

+- Returns `Foo | OtherResponse | OtherResponse2` or throws.
+- Returns `Foo | null` or throws.
+- Returns `Foo` exactly or throws.

+IE, you should account for the possible responses, *verify* you got a valid one of them and otherwise throw an error, which will cause a retry.
+The same applies for writing data rather than reading, you should check the response and verify that it was indeed succesful, throwing or returning one of a set of values as appropriate.

 Quick examples: